 Mistakes by Palm Readers That Can Ruin Their Reputation: Palm reading is not a psychic reading; real palmistry is also not fortune-telling.
 People have been reading palms for thousands of years, and of course many still believe it is just nonsense, thanks to unprofessional hand readers.

-However, every day, more people want to learn about it.
+However, every day, more people want to learn how to read hands.
 Unfortunately, though, it is not something you can just learn in a single book or website and start charging people money for a reading.
 A professional palm reader should have many years of study behind them.
 And the study should not just be from a course or a phone app.
 Doing readings in person is the best way to learn over time because you can get immediate feedback.

 Here are a few mistakes by palm readers:

 1. Reading only from one hand.

 One of the most common mistakes is that they might not understand that there’s a difference between reading the right and left hand.
 The right and left hands are usually different, which is why you should always look at both.

 The hand that a person writes with is their dominant hand, and the lines describe what is going on in their material or outer world right now as well as the future.
 It shows what we are experiencing and whether we have developed and grown from our past.

 The non-dominant hand defines what is mostly happening on an inner level (the past) or what is potential.
 It shows what we feel we could be doing or should be doing.
 Read the history from the non-dominant hand, but both hands can depict past events due to timing on the lines.